syncfusion-content/uwp-docs/uwp/SfKanban/Other-features-in-Kanban.md

 AllowDrag – It enable or disable the dragging cards in the corresponding Kanban column.

-AlllowDrop – It used to enable or disable the Kanban column to drop the Kanban cards while dragging.
+AllowDrop – It used to enable or disable the Kanban column to drop the Kanban cards while dragging.

 {% tabs %}